Nicaraguan police detain bishop critical of President Daniel Ortega | Politics

 Nicaraguan police detain bishop critical of President Daniel Ortega

-"The dictatorship has once again surpassed its own evil and diabolic spirit."
-He called for Alvarez to be freed and urged those with information on his whereabouts to come forward.
-The head of the Organization of American States, Luis Almagro, also condemned the detentions in a statement and demanded "their immediate freedom and those of all political prisoners."
-The niece of the 55-year-old bishop Alvarez said police had that same morning raided the house belonging to his parents in the capital Managua.
+Nicaraguan police raided the home of a bishop critical of President Daniel Ortega early on Friday morning, and said they had taken him to the capital Managua where he remains under house arrest.
+Rolando Alvarez, one of the most influential bishops of Nicaragua's Catholic Church, had been under house arrest in Matagalpa for two weeks along with five priests, one seminarian and a cameraman for a religious television channel.

-Nicaraguan police raided a house where a bishop critical of President Daniel Ortega had been placed under house arrest and took him to an unknown destination in the early hours of Friday, religious and human rights groups said.
-Rolando Alvarez, the head of the northern diocese of Matagalpa, had been under house arrest for two weeks along with five priests, one seminarian and a cameraman for a religious television channel.
+Nicaraguan police raided the home of a bishop critical of President Daniel Ortega early on Friday morning, and said they had taken him to the capital Managua where he remains under house arrest.

-Local media reported all were arrested but Reuters was unable to independently verify the events.
-Neither the government nor the police released statements.
-Nicaraguan authorities have detained at least three priests in recent months while others have gone into exile.
+Rolando Alvarez, one of the most influential bishops of Nicaragua's Catholic Church, had been under house arrest in Matagalpa for two weeks along with five priests, one seminarian and a cameraman for a religious television channel.
+Police said the cameraman and clerics had been transferred to a prison in Managua.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)